KarlOlson/Seed_scalable_complete/README.md

 ### Terraform Deployment
 1. To run execute `terraform init` from your root project directory (the one with main.tf file).
 Make sure you have your Google cloud .json key in this directory form the earlier steps.
 Running init will ask a few questions about your targeted google cloud environment.
 For `Path to credential JSON file` enter the path to where you placed your private key (should be the same location as the main.tf file).
 For `Project ID`, this can be found under `IAM & Admin - > Settings` and then grab the number under `Project Number`.
 For `Region` and `Zone` you can pick any of the options from google.
 If no idea, pick `us-west4` for Region and `us-west4-b` for zone.
 2. Everything should now deploy.
 Give it about 5 minutes and you should see everything deployed in your Google cloud project under the `compute` resource (under the menu).
+Each IX will deploy on a docker swarm `master` node and each AS will deploy on its own `worker` node.
+All items associated with an AS will deploy on the same worker node.

 ## License